tjcreedy/metamate/README.md

 `'[c; m; t]'` should be one or more text strings specifying terms to apply when frequency filtering.
 These are explained in detail below, but in brief, each term is in the format `[category(/ies); metric; threshold(s)]` where category is one or a combination of "total", "library", "clade" or "taxon", metric is one of "n" or "p", and threshold is a single value.
 In `dump` mode, terms are always considered simultaneously and only one threshold is permitted per term.
 For example, `[library|clade, p, 0.05]` would designate as NUMTs any ASVs that occurred as fewer than 5% of the reads within members of its clade within all library in which it occured.

+### `filter-adaptive`-specific arguments

+`filter-adaptive` uses the same reference, length, and translation arguments as `find` to identify verified authentic and non-authentic ASVs.
+In addition, it uses the following arguments to control the filtering behavior:

+#### `--percentile [0-1]`

+The percentile of the verified non-authentic ASV abundance distribution to use as the filtering threshold.
+For example, `0.95` (default) selects a threshold that would filter out 95% of the verified non-authentic ASVs in the sample.
+All ASVs with abundance below this threshold in that sample are removed.

+#### `--criteria [verified_removed|estimated_removed]`

+The criteria used to calculate the threshold.
+* `verified_removed` (default): The threshold is strictly based on the distribution of ASVs identified as non-authentic via likelihood/translation/reference checks.
+* `estimated_removed` (experimental): Attempts to estimate the distribution of errors by extrapolating the verified (non)-authentic ASV abundance distribution.

 ## Examples

 The following commands detail example runs of metaMATE using metabarcoding data provided in the [GitHub tests directory](https://github.com/tjcreedy/metamate/tree/master/tests/data).
 The README in that directory details how this data was generated.
 Where a specifications file is used, this refers to the [default specifications available on the GitHub](https://github.com/tjcreedy/metamate/blob/master/specifications.txt)